Engee documentation

 Details

-The operating frequency range of an antenna or acoustic element as a 1 by 2 string vector in the form [LowerBound,UpperBound].
-Outside this frequency range, the element has no response.
+The range of operating frequencies of the antenna or acoustic element in the form of a vector row 1 by 2 in the form of `[LowerBound,UpperBound]'.
+Outside of this frequency range, the element has no response.

 Dependencies